eraykonur/school/README.md

 #CONFIGURATON FILE -> PATH : /src/main/resources/application.properties

-#serve port .
+#server port .
 You can change it if you want
 server.port=8888

 #Database Configrations